South Okanagan Similkameen Conservation Program

 • News | Events

-Land use decisions, policies, and practices recognize the importance of ecological conservation.
+Indigenous perspectives are deeply rooted in a profound understanding of the natural world, derived from centuries of observation and interaction.
+Different ways of knowing provide valuable insights into sustainable practices and conservation strategies.
+Centering Indigenous Perspectives in Conservation Land use decisions, policies, and practices recognize the importance of ecological conservation.
 SOSCP and partners work to provide decision-makers, planners, and developers with information, tools and expertise needed to make sustainable planning choices.
-Promote Ecologically Sustainable Land-Use Supporting the acquisition of key habitats includes purchases, covenants or donations of private land, often in conjunction with enhanced protection of Crown lands.
-Securement activities include restoration, care, and management of these important areas.
-Securing Key Habitats SOSCP promotes stewardship activities and encourages landowners to protect biodiversity, enhance habitat for plants and wildlife, and manage lands sustainably.
+Promote Ecologically Sustainable Land-Use Supporting the development of ecological connectivity in the South Okanagan Similkameen to ensure natural species movement and habitat protection.
+Landscape Connectivity SOSCP partners with environmental NGO's that promote stewardship activities and encourages landowners to protect biodiversity, enhance habitat for plants and wildlife, and manage lands sustainably.
 Enhancing Stewardship on Public and Private Land Involving communities in conservation is essential.
-SOSCP support professional development workshops, school programs, festivals and outdoor seminars that foster a love and understanding of our natural environment.
+SOSCP partners with civil society organisations, schools, and nature festivals that foster a love and understanding of our natural environment.
 Expanding Community Involvement SOSCP is committed to using a science-based approach to guide actions and decision-making, and to promote and facilitate further scientific research for species and ecosystems at risk.
-Applying a Science-Based Approach The En'owkin Centre continues its work to recover, revitalize and perpetuate Syilx Traditional Ecological Knowledge (TEK) so it can be applied throughout traditional Syilx territory.
-Applying Traditional Ecological Knowledge
+Applying a Science-Based Approach

 South Okanagan Similkameen Conservation Program (SOSCP) is a partnership initiative that brings together a wide array of government and non-government organizations, indigenous cultural and academic institutions and others under one umbrella to conserve the region’s unique species and spaces.
 Founded in the year 2000, there are now fifty SOSCP partners working collectively to conserve nature in one of the most biologically diverse and at-risk areas of Canada.